-The Mash Roadstar resembles Yamaha’s recently reintroduced SR400 (left).
-From what I’ve read the mini SR hasn’t caught on, despite the retro trend.
+The Mash Roadstar resembles Yamaha’s recently UK reintroduced but 2017 dropped SR400 (left).
+The mini SR never caught on, despite the retro trend.
 First time round in the late 70s the original SR500 wasn’t such a big hit either, while the XT500 with which it shared its motor had already become the classic it remains today.
-Alongside the Roadstar the £5200 SR400 merely looks overpriced and heavy.
+Alongside the Roadstar the £5200 SR400 merely looked overpriced and heavy.
 What it needs is some of this!

 Back at T Northeast I was warned the front brake was poor – a braided hose is said to be in the works.
 It was lame but over the hours I found applying more pressure than I’m used made the thing work like a normal brake.
 Of course you lose finesse yanking on a brake like that and I’m not sure that can be purely down to a cheap rubber hose.
 The rear, rod-operated drum was fine and I dare say would lock up with a panic stomp.
 One old trick we used to do was remove the brake rod and put a light bend in it to reduce the over-direct actuation.
 Wheels are your classic 18/19 combo and the Kenda Cruiser tyres hardly got stressed on my ride.
 There was a downpour on the way back but riding with the conditions, they didn’t skip a beat.